sarthakkathpalia/challenging-careers/README.md

 - Youngsters (both girls and boys of less than 25 years) who aspire to choose a career of excitement, adventure and challenges can find no better place than defence and paramilitary forces to meet all their professional expectations.

-"Challenging Careers" is a gate-way not only to select a career full of challenges and adventures but also provides an opportunity to the girls to **kill the cliche** that **certain jobs are gender specific or stereotype.**
+[Challenging Careers](https://challenging-careers.herokuapp.com/TB.html) is a gate-way not only to select a career full of challenges and adventures but also provides an opportunity to the girls to **kill the cliche** that **certain jobs are gender specific or stereotype.**

 # How to use Challenging Careers